grammyjs/website/site/docs/advanced/deployment.md

 ## Sessions

 1. Consider using `lazySessions` as explained [here](../plugins/session.md#lazy-sessions).
-2. Use the `storage` option to set your storage adapter, otherwise all data will be lost when the bot process stops.
+2. Use the `storage` option to set your storage adapter.
+Otherwise, all data will be lost when the bot process stops.

 ## Testing